 Local fish supplied by island fishermen (amazingly, there are still a few!) and in-season local constitute Capri’s most celebrated dishes.
 Most are simply prepared and garnished only with Olive Oil or fresh herbs, like the ubiquitous basil.

 Anything ending in ‘caprese’ is likely to have originated here.
 Ravioli Alla Caprese, a simple ravioli made with basil, tomatoes, and mozzarella, is excellent, as is Insalata Caprese, made with the same ingredients.
 Both are refreshing summer dishes that are usually served when tomatoes are at their peak and fresh basil is available.
 For dessert, try Torta Caprese, a chocolate and almond cake.
 Follow up the meal with Limoncello, a wonderful lemon liquor made locally.

-Stretching 60 metres into the Earth, Italy’s most famous cave is accessible only by boat.
+Stretching 60 meters into the Earth, Italy’s most famous cave is accessible only by boat.
 A sea cave with cobalt-blue waters due to sunlight that enters via an underwater opening, this is Capri’s most-visited site.

 Tiberius’ sprawling Villa Jovis, one of the best-preserved Roman villas in Italy, was built in the first century AD.
 Conceived as a fortress, it covers 7,000 square meters.
 The ruins allow you to imagine the splendor that must have once shown here.